-Meet with Academic Advisor to map out course of study; discuss potential field education field sites; discuss possible avenues of research for the thesis.
+Meet with Academic Advisor to map out course of study, possible avenues of research for the thesis.

-Enroll in four (4) three-unit courses, ideally including HRHS-1518 Buddhist Traditions of East Asia
+Enroll in four (4) three-unit courses, ideally including HRHS-1518 Buddhist Traditions of East Asia.

 Enroll in four (4) three-unit courses, being attentive to program requirements.